Installing GOAD on PROXMOX Part 2: Provisioning

 pyenv install 3.10.13

-Download Windows ISO
+Download the Windows ISO

-Give them the following names (windows_server_2019_17763.737_eval_x64.iso and windows_server_2016_14393.0_eval_x64.iso) or make sure to change the change the iso_file variables in /root/GOAD/packer/proxmox/windows_server2019_proxmox_cloudinit.pkvars.hcl and /root/GOAD/packer/proxmox/windows_server2016_proxmox_cloudinit.pkvars.hcl
+Give them the following names (windows_server_2019_17763.737_eval_x64.iso and windows_server_2016_14393.0_eval_x64.iso) or make sure to modify the iso_file variables in /root/GOAD/packer/proxmox/windows_server2019_proxmox_cloudinit.pkvars.hcl and /root/GOAD/packer/proxmox/windows_server2016_proxmox_cloudinit.pkvars.hcl

 Windows 2019